Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Experimental Results

-This trade-off extends beyond query performance to both online memory consumption and offline indexing costs.
-Online memory overhead, as illustrated in Figure \ref{fig: mem v1}, directly scales with the number of combined paths.
-This cost is particularly acute for {\ts}, whose peak memory consumption can be orders of magnitude higher than other paradigms.
-This is a direct consequence of its per-token embedding representation; unlike {\dvs} where storage is constant per document, {\ts}'s storage footprint scales linearly with document length.
-The offline costs of indexing (Figure \ref{fig: index overhead}) reflect this same challenge.
-Here, {\ts} again imposes an extremely high resource burden, requiring substantially more time and peak memory to build its massive index of token embeddings.
-These findings have significant practical implications for system deployment, as the substantial resource costs of {\ts} may render it infeasible as a primary retrieval path in many large-scale scenarios.
+Hybrid search architectures introduce critical trade-offs in resource overhead, encompassing both online memory consumption and offline index construction.
+Resource usage generally scales with the number and type of paths combined, as shown in Figures~\ref{fig: mem v1} and~\ref{fig: index overhead}.
+To illustrate the severity of this trade-off, we can examine the {\ts} paradigm as an example.
+Its resource cost is disproportionately high, with a memory footprint that can be orders of magnitude larger than other paradigms.
+This is a direct consequence of its per-token embedding representation; unlike {\dvs} where storage is constant per document, the storage footprint of {\ts} scales linearly with document length.
+This linear scaling is also reflected in its offline indexing costs, requiring substantially more time and peak memory to construct its index of token embeddings.
+These results demonstrate that the resource profile of each paradigm is a critical design consideration, as a single resource-intensive path can dominate a system's overall cost.